 - Your real-time location on a map plotted against your planned route

 You can quickly send pre-formatted status updates to your safety contacts with just a tap while you are out on the trail.
-Most importantly, if you are overdue for your scheduled finish time, Lifeline will automatically send an alert to your safety contacts along with your last known coordinates.
+Most importantly, if you are overdue for your scheduled finish time, Lifeline will automatically alert your safety contacts and share your last tracked coordinates.

 Anyone with an email address or cell phone number can be a safety contact.
 Safety contacts do not need to download the AllTrails app or have an AllTrails account to view your real-time location.